 The Concussion Education Plan and Guidelines for Connecticut Schools was approved by the Connecticut State Board of Education in January 2015.
-Below is an outline of the requirements of the Plan.
-The complete document is accessible on the CSDE Web site: http://www.sde.ct.gov/sde/cwp/view.asp?a=2663&q=335572
+Below is an outline of the requirements of the Concussion Education Plan.
+The complete document is accessible on the CSDE web site at http://portal.ct.gov/SDE/Publications/Concussion-Education-Plan-and-Guidelines-for-Connecticut-Schools